-A Respondent whose Certification and License is suspended or revoked must not use the CFP® certification marks, state or suggest that Respondent is a CFP® professional, or hold out to the public as being certified by CFP Board.
-Within 30 calendar days of delivery of an Order of Suspension or Revocation, Respondent must deliver to CFP Board Respondent's sworn statement of assurance that Respondent will comply with the Order of Suspension or Revocation, and written evidence that Respondent has:
+A Respondent whose Certification and License is suspended or revoked must not use the CFP[®] certification marks, state or suggest that Respondent is a CFP[®] professional, or hold out to the public as being certified by CFP Board.
+Within 3045 calendar days of deliveryissuance of an Order of Suspension or Revocation that is not under appeal, Respondent must deliver, to CFP Board Counsel, Respondent's sworn statement of assurance that Respondent will comply with the Order of Suspension or Revocation, and written evidence that Respondent has:

-- Ceased all use of the CFP® certification marks and not stated or suggested that Respondent is a CFP® professional; - b.
-Removed the CFP® certification marks from all internet sites and all tangible materials that Respondent exposes to the public, including screenshots of websites, including Respondent's businesses, social media, third party financial advisor listing website profiles that Respondent controls, signage, and, when applicable, copies of Respondent's new interim business cards, letterhead, marketing and promotional materials, as well as anywhere else the CFP® certification marks previously appeared publicly in reference to Respondent or Respondent's services; - c.
-Advised the CFP® Professional's Firm(s), in writing, of any public Suspension or Revocation that CFP Board imposed; and - d.
-Advised all Clients that Respondent's certification has been suspended or revoked and has provided to all Clients the location of CFP Board's website that sets forth Respondent's disciplinary history.
+- a.
+Ceased all use of the CFP[®] certification marks and not stated or suggested that Respondent is a CFP[®] professional; - b.
+Removed the CFP[®] certification marks from all internet sites and all tangible materials that Respondent exposes to the public, including screenshots of websites, including Respondent's businesses, social media, third party financial advisor listing website profiles that Respondent controls, signage, and, when applicable, copies of Respondent's new interim business cards, letterhead, marketing and promotional materials, as well as anywhere else the CFP[®] certification marks previously appeared publicly in reference to Respondent or Respondent's services; - c.
+Advised the CFP[®] Professional's Firm(s), in writing, of any public the Suspension or Revocation that CFP Board imposed; and - d.
+Advised all Clients that Respondent's certification has been suspended of the Suspension or revoked Revocation, and has provided to all Clients the location of CFP Board's website that sets forth Respondent's disciplinary history.